DominicMachado/DominicMachado.github.io/docs/latn-101-f20/module-1.md

 - **Reading (to be completed before class)**:  Watch my short video on [substantive inflection](https://www.youtube.com/watch?v=D-x9X1v3170) and read the notes on [nouns](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/nouns/).
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the following [noun charts](https://neelsmith.github.io/latin101/assignments/nouns/nomgen/).
 Additionally, memorize the dictionary entries and definitions for the [nouns](https://lingualatina.github.io/textbook/vocabulary/01-nouns-adjs-pron/#nouns) in Module 1's vocabulary list.
 - **Practice (to be completed before class)**:
-Come to class having written out the declension that the list of nouns in my video belong to and form the nominative and genitive singular and plural for them.
+Identify the declensions that the list of nouns in my video belong to and form the nominative and genitive singular and plural for them.
 - **Further Practice (optional)**: Check out these [exercises](https://lingualatina.github.io/textbook/exercises/01-nouns-adjs-pron/) on declension identification and the nominative and genitive, as well as Prof. Smith's [exercise](https://neelsmith.github.io/latin101/assignments/nouns/exercise/) with ancient coins (don't worry about the Moodle aspect).

 ## Week 2